 - 16. Humanetics has two fully updated WorldSID 5th percentile female dummies.
-Atwo-dimensional Infra-Red Telescoping Rod for the Assessment of Chest Compression (2D IR-TRACC) is now available for this dummy and a rib ballast clamp has been developed.
+A two-dimensional Infra-Red Telescoping Rod for the Assessment of Chest Compression (2D IR-TRACC) is now available for this dummy and a rib ballast clamp has been developed.
 There has been a lower leg update which is called the replacement leg.
 There was discussion about the various incarnations of the dummy and it was agreed that there was an original dummy, a revised dummy also called Phase II and now a replacement leg.
 The APROSYS work was done with both the original and revised dummies.
 The current build level of the 5th female is "C". - 17.
 At the second WorldSID meeting in Tokyo, there was discussion concerning the difficulty in adjusting the feet of the 50th percentile male dummy.
 A preliminary design for the 50th ankle has been developed.
 This presentation discusses options for using a scaled version of the 50th ankle for the design of the 5th percentile female ankle.
 Neither the 50th percentile male or 5th percentile female ankle has been evaluated against biofidelity corridors.
 FTSS is open to comment and suggestions on these proposed modifications. - 18.
-At the 4th WorldSID meeting in Berlin, it was noted that the WorldSID 50th and WorldSID 5th have different shoulder designs.
+At the 4th WorldSID meeting in Berlin, it was noted that the WorldSID 50th and WorldSID 5th differ in shoulder design.
 There were questions concerning the differences.
-There were some preferences for the same design in both dummies, but further analysis is needed on the new design.
+Some experts of the informal group preferred the same design in both dummies, but further analysis is needed on the new design.
 Humatenics believes there is no major change in biofidelity.